JohnGarbutt/eiffel-ohpc/README.md

   terraform init
   terraform apply -var ssh_key_file=~/.ssh/id_rsa_mykeypair # **NB** note no .pub extension
   ```
-- From the machine with the private key for `mykeypair`, log into ansible/terraform control host `eiffel-vss-ctl` using the IP it outputs as user `centos`.
+- From the machine with the private key for `mykeypair`, log into the ansible/terraform control host `eiffel-vss-ctl` as user `centos`using the IP it outputs .

 On the ansible/tf control host `eiffel-vss-ctl`: